 Looking for a fun family STEM project?
 How about one that can walk on its own?
 Now that sounds interesting.
-This paper horse walks back and forth by rocking on its curved feet.
+This DIY galloping horse walks back and forth by rocking on its curved feet.
 Gravity pulls the feet down as it rocks from one foot to the other.
 Physics is fun!
 You can even make it a competition by adding a ramp at the end!
 Heads up parents, this project may be a little more difficult for younger kids to cut/fold for it to work!
+Happy DIY paper crafting!

 - Cardstock Papers